 A graduating student must contact the Placement Director's office during the last term before completion of the student's degree requirements.
 This office will assist the student in applying for employment assistance.
-Students receiving an Associate of Science degree may be required to take a comprehensive examination in their respective programs.
-The student must complete a graduation petition within the term prior to completion of all academic requirements.
+Students receiving an associate degree may be required to take a comprehensive examination in their respective programs.
 The student will then see the Student Finance Office for financial aid repayment instructions (if any) and a determination of completion of the student's financial obligation to the College.
-Finally, the student must meet with the Registrar to ensure that all academic requirements have been satisfied.
-Upon completion of these requirements, the student may become an official graduate of Everest College.
+Upon completion of these requirements, the student may become an official graduate of Parks College.

-COMMENCEMENT CEREMONY
+GRADUATION CEREMONY

-Although students officially graduate from Everest College at the end of the term in which they have earned the required number of credit hours at a minimum overall grade point average of 2.0 or better, the College only holds graduation ceremonies twice each year, typically in October and April.
-The College reserves the right to change these dates.
-All students completing graduation requirements during the months prior to commencement are eligible to participate in the ceremony.
-Graduates will be assessed a graduation fee at the time of filing the graduation petition.
-This request must be completed within the term prior to completion of all academic requirements to participate in commencement.
+Although students officially graduate from Parks College at the end of the term in which they have earned the required number of credit hours at a minimum overall grade point average of 2.0 or better, (assuming all financial requirements have been met) the College only holds one graduation ceremony each year.
+It is traditionally held in the summer.
+All graduates during the year preceding the ceremony are eligible to participate in the ceremony.
+Graduates will be assessed a graduation fee (See schedule of tuition and fees).